Orbitonjs/orbiton/README.md

 # npm
 npm install orbiton
 ```
+If you want a quick start guide you can visit the official [Quick Start Guide](https://orbiton.js.org/docs/getting-started/quick-start).

 ## Usage
 Using Orbiton is easy.
 All you have to do is import Orbiton and use JSX to create your app.
-Visit the Orbiton JS [documentation here](https://orbitonjs.github.io) to Learn how to build Apps in Orbiton JS.
+Visit the Orbiton JS [documentation here](https://orbiton.js.org) to Learn how to build Apps in Orbiton JS.

 ```jsx
 const Button = <button onClick={() => { alert('Clicked') } } >Click me</button>